ClickHouse/ClickHouse/docs/en/query_language/alter.md

 For the query to run successfully, the following conditions must be met:

 - Both tables must have the same structure.
-- When creating the `table2`, you must specify the same partition key as for the `table1`.
+- Both tables must have the same partition key.

 #### CLEAR COLUMN IN PARTITION {#alter_clear-column-partition}